- 5:30 p.m.

 City Council Members act as the policy-makers for the city, appoint the City Manager and City Attorney, serve on a variety of governmental, quasi-governmental and community committees, and perform ceremonial functions.
 City Council Members receive monthly compensation and some expense reimbursement.

 All City Council Members are elected officers identified in Government Code Section 87200 and file statements of economic interest with the City Clerk's office.
-Copies of these filings (commonly known as Form 700s) filed by Council Members, along with other FPPC campaign filings, may be obtained from the FPPC or from the office of the City Clerk.
+Copies of these filings (commonly known as Form 700s) filed by Council Members, along with other FPPC campaign filings, may be obtained from the FPPC, via the Access Pismo public records portal, or from the office of the City Clerk.

 Compensation & Benefits

-Ordinance O-2007-008 sets compensation rates for the Mayor and Council Members as follows:
+Effective December 2018, Ordinance O-2018-005 sets compensation rates for the Mayor and Council Members as follows:

 - Mayor - $1,072.20 monthly